HTTPArchive/almanac.httparchive.org/src/content/en/2024/media.md

 It's hard to disentangle the various potential causes here, but we hypothesize that one factor is just how hard images are to get right.
 This leads teams to adopt [image CDNs](https://web.dev/image-cdns/), which provide image optimization and delivery as a service.

-So there you have it: a panoramic view of the current state of images on the web.
+So, there you have it: a panoramic view of the current state of images on the web.
 Now let's take a look at where \<video\> stands in 2024\.

 ## Video

-The \<video\> element shipped in 2010, and has been the best and—since the demise of plugins like Flash and Silverlight—only way to embed video content on websites ever since.
+The \<video\> element shipped in 2010, and has been the best and – since the demise of plugins like Flash and Silverlight – only way to embed video content on websites ever since.
 How are we using it?

 ### Video adoption

 Let’s start by answering the first and most basic question: How many pages include \<video\> elements at all?

 6.7%
 *Percentage of mobile pages that include at least one \<video\> element.
-On desktop, it's 7.7%  (data)*
+On desktop, it's 7.7%*

+ (data)

 This is a small fraction of the pages that include \<img\>s.
 But even though \<video\> was introduced 14 years ago, adoption is currently growing fast.
 [The mobile number is up 33% (in relative terms) from 2022](https://almanac.httparchive.org/en/2022/media#fig-34).